notarized document legal in court

 The next thing to remember is to bring at least two government-issued IDs with photos.
 Among those considered valid IDs are your passport, driver’s license, or professional license.
 Upon submitting it to the lawyer and after providing the necessary identification of the parties involved, the lawyer will prepare a handful of documents for the parties to sign.

-The notary public should have their commission available to show when performing notarial services.
+The notary public should have their commission available when performing notarial services.
 Therefore, if your notary record book is lost or stolen, you must get a new book before you resume providing notarial services.

 notarized document